MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-layout-scaling.md

 <summary><b>What if my app doesn't support one of the modes, or if the scenario is only intended to work in one of the modes?</b></summary>

-Teams supports both modes by default and it's not possible to have the app work in only one mode.
- If this requirement is demanding for your app, reach out to [support team](../../feedback.md).
+Teams supports both modes by default.
+The apps in Teams aren't supported to work in one mode only.
+If Your app demands this requirement, reach out to the [support team](../../feedback.md).

 <br>